Chè Đậu Trắng Instant Pot (Vietnamese Blackeye Peas Pudding)

 - 1 can of Blackeye Peas, 15.5 oz (flush with water and rinse multiple times to remove the sodium)

-- 1 regular cup (versus rice cup) of glutinous/sweet rice (washed well, drained)
+- 1 regular cup of glutinous/sweet rice (washed well, drained)

-- 3/4 to 1 cup of sugar (for reference, 1 cup is the sweetness level you’ll find for Che Bap at the Viet Deli)
+- 3/4 to 1 cup of sugar (for reference, 1 cup is the sweetness level you’ll find for this pudding at the Vietnamese Deli/Restaurants)

 - 4 cups of water

 - 1 tsp of vanilla extract OR 1 bag of vanilla sugar

 - 2- 3 Pandan leaves (optional, tied into a knot)

 - 1 Pandan leaf (tied into a knot)

 - 1/2 cup of water

 - 1 tbsp of sugar (add more if you want a sweeter sauce)